-Though the speciality is in traditional means of crafting furniture, modern technology is principal in the design department--a simple sketch or idea can be transformed into detailed elevation drawings and plan views complete with accessories and fully color rendered.
+Though the specialty is in traditional means of crafting furniture, modern technology is principal in the design department--a simple sketch or idea can be transformed into detailed elevation drawings and plan views complete with accessories and fully color rendered.
 Our photo archive is vast--thousands more photos than the considerable selection already available on our website.
 This inspiring and informative collection is utilized and made available to our furniture and kitchen clients throughout their design process.

 The first kitchen that David completed was in his home that was built in 1971.
 He still lives in the same house, but he has updated that kitchen--just one of the over 400 handmade kitchens designed, built, and installed all over the USA.
-In addition to developing kitchens that are super functional, one-of-a-kind designs, The Workshops can help transform the rest of your home with architecural furniture that is complimentary to the kitchen, soapstone, accessories, and other design aspects.
+In addition to developing kitchens that are super functional, one-of-a-kind designs, The Workshops can help transform the rest of your home with architectural furniture that is complimentary to the kitchen, soapstone, accessories, and other design aspects.

 David spends the bulk of his time drawing and designing kitchens, and is passionate about the continuum and promotion of all quality American made crafts.
 Visit the shop to browse the showroom, view a demo in the pottery, or take a quick tour of David's own Collected Kitchen.
-David's wife Lora, daughters Kelly and Julie, and grandson Cody all share his love for the work and are involved in the everyday running of the business.
+David's wife Lora, daughter Julie, and grandson Cody all share his love for the work and are involved in the everyday running of the business.